“Leaders for the 21st Century” Arrives in June, 11 -13, 2025

 Our Youth Counselors

-Leaders for the 21st Century is fortunate to have a number of upper level-level college-age counselors who volunteer their time and talents and who have helped to shape and coordinate the program.
-Many of whom have been through the Leaders program themselves as middle schoolers and return to the program as volunteers to work with our middle school Leaders.
+Leaders for the 21st Century is fortunate to have a number of upper high school level counselors who volunteer their time and talents and who have helped to shape and coordinate the program.
+All of these counselors have been through the Leaders program themselves as middle schoolers, so valued the growth experience that they have chosen to return to the program as volunteers to work with our middle school Leaders.
+A real testament to the impact of this program.

 Counselors guide Leaders through three days of learning experiences in large group and small group settings, providing support, enthusiasm and respect to help our young Leaders step out of their comfort zone by interacting with a variety of new people and situations, including getting a taste of College life, with overnight in a college dorm on the campus of Hope College.